The Millennial Economic Picture

 As is well-documented, Millennial spending and investing habits are shaped by living through the Great Recession and market losses.
 Most came of age during the 2000 stock market crash and began working at the height of the 2008 economic recession.

 Despite their turbulent entry into the workforce, today’s Millennials enjoy many advantages and opportunities.
 They grew up in the digital age, are more well-educated than their grandparents, and generally bring more entrepreneurial chops than previous generations.

-While retirement seems like a far-off event for most Millennials, it’s never too early to begin the planning process.
+While retirement seems like a far-off event, it’s never too early to begin the planning process.